Archierowe/Archo-Drum-Academy/README.md

     'fade' the background video to enable the intro/welcome text to really 'pop'.
 This was eventually achieved through applying a filter in CSS.
 -   It took many attempts to get the calendly link integrated into a button - this was achieved by trial and error of positioning of the divs and it led to a deeper understanding of placement.
 -   When testing the variety of browsers that needed to support the site, I have realised my home page does not always display properly.
 I had limited my initial 'build testing' to the Chrome Dev Tools - especially when checking code for breakpoints and differing screen sizes.
 It hadn't occurred to me to run it on actual devices.
 I now have a much greater appreciation of this going forward.
+-   I need to get more to grips with Flexbox as had some issues understanding how to implement into existing HTML.

 ## DEPLOYMENT AND LIVE DEMO